Richard Ferguson (barrister)

-Richard (Dick) Ferguson QC, SC (22 August 1935 – 26 July 2009) was a barrister and politician from Northern Ireland.
+Richard (Dick) Ferguson QC, SC (22 August 1935 – 26 July 2009) was a Northern Irish barrister and Ulster Unionist Party (UUP) politician.

 Background

-Born in Derrygonnelly, County Fermanagh, the son of a sergeant in the Royal Ulster Constabulary, Ferguson attended Rainey Endowed School and Methodist College.
-He later studied law at Trinity College Dublin and Queen's University, Belfast.
-He was called to the Bar in Northern Ireland in 1956 and later still in the Republic of Ireland, and from 1972, in England.
+Born in Derrygonnelly in the west of County Fermanagh, Ferguson was the son of a sergeant in the Royal Ulster Constabulary (RUC), and he later attended Rainey Endowed School in Magherafelt in South Londonderry and Methodist College ('Methody') in Belfast.
+He went on to study law at Trinity College, Dublin (TCD), and The Queen's University of Belfast.
+He was called to the Bar in Northern Ireland in 1956 and later in the Republic of Ireland, and from 1972, in England.

 Political career

-Although he rapidly established a reputation as one of the jurisdiction's ablest young advocates, in 1968 Ferguson was elected to the Parliament of Northern Ireland for the Ulster Unionist Party, representing South Antrim.
+Although he rapidly established a reputation as one of the jurisdiction's ablest young advocates, in 1968, Ferguson was elected to the Parliament of Northern Ireland for the Ulster Unionist Party (UUP), representing South Antrim.
 He was considered a liberal Unionist and was a supporter of the Prime Minister Terence O'Neill.